 Superpave Asphalt Mixture Design, Asphalt Wearing Course 4.75 mm, SRL L—Section 413.2 and as follows: PG 64S-22, <0.3 million ESALs, or as indicated or directed.

-Shadow Vehicle—A truck equipped with a flashing or revolving yellow light and as specified in Publication 212, Publication 213, and the MUTCD.
+Shadow Vehicle—A truck equipped with a flashing or revolving yellow light according to Publication 212, Publication 213, and the MUTCD.

-Truck Mounted Impact Attenuator and/or Arrow Panel—Installed on the shadow vehicle, as required in Publication 212, Publication 213, and the MUTCD.
+Truck Mounted Impact Attenuator and/or Arrow Panel—Installed on the shadow vehicle, according to Publication 212, Publication 213, and the MUTCD.

 Adhesive—Section 966.2(c)